aleen42/PersonalWiki/Programming/JavaScript/regular/basic_skills/basic_skills.md

     In JavaScript, we can also match those seven control characters by: /\cG\x1B\cL\cJ\cM\cI\cK/, and using \cA through \cZ, you can match one of the 26 control characters too.
 The `c` must be lowercase, and the letter following the `c` is case insensitive, which is recommended to use an uppercase letter.

     Besides, we can also use the 7-bit character set to match control characters: /\x07\x1B\x0C\x0A\x0D\x09\x0B/.
+It's recommended to use the Unicode code rather than to use \x80 through \xFF, because various regex engine will interpret various meanings for them.

     ASCII table with 7-bit characters are described as followed:

 |0|1|2|3|4|5|6|7|8|9|A|B|C|D|E|F
 :-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-: